lpwoodhouse/rpi_fan_levels/README.md

 ### Part of my Raspberry Pi cluster project

-Sets the 4 levels of cpu temperatures which in turn increases the 4 levels of speed at which the fans operate.
+Sets the 4 levels of cpu temperature at which an increase in fan speed occurs.

 ## Requirements